Understanding Arthritis and the Benefits of Physical Activity

 » muscle strengthening exercises that use different forms of resistance

-Investments of as little as 60 minutes per week can yield some improvements for people with OA, but a minimum of 150 minutes (2.5 hours) of moderate intensity aerobic and two days of muscle strengthening exercise per week is recommended.
+Investments of as little as 60 minutes per week can yield some improvements for people with OA.
+A minimum of 150 minutes (2.5 hours) of moderate intensity aerobic and two days of muscle strengthening exercise per week is recommended.
 This will improve OA pain and joint function and support prevention and management of other chronic conditions.¹

 The Health Benefits of Physical Activity